szoupanos/aiida_experiments/graphs_1.x_v2/README.md

 - The performance gains of the GIN index can be seen mainly in the benchmarks of 'Cells' and 'Kinds' (total execution time).
 - The performance gains are also obvious at the SQL time of the graphs for all kinds of attributes 'Cells', 'Kinds' and 'Sites'.
 - The usage of GIN index doesn't seem to have an effect on the total execution time for 'Sites'.
 - What I can not explain is why the total execution time with GIN and datetime conversion is higher than the total execution time without GIN and datetime conversion.
 If we remove the SQL time from the total execution time of these graphs (JSONB with GIN, with DT and JSONB no GIN with DT), these results become even more inexplicable.
 In a few words, it seems that the datetime conversion takes more time for the same nodes when a GIN index is not used!!
-What is even worse is that this doesn't seem to be a mistake in the measurements since this difference & pattern appears in the benchmarks of this sectio (#1 & #2) but also at the measurements of the following sections.
+This difference & pattern appears in the benchmarks of this section (#1 & #2) but also, on a much smaller scale, at the measurements of the following sections (that could be also at the level of error).
 Any ideas?

 **Notes on the benchmarks**
 The benchmarks that correspond to this section are #1 and #2 of the following notebook